Who Is at Fault in a Left Turn Accident in California?

 Sometimes, determining who should be held liable for the damages caused by a left-turn accident may be complicated.
 A thorough investigation may be required, which is why victims of these crashes need an attorney with the resources and experience to help prove the other driver should be held liable for the crash.

-Our Sacramento auto accident lawyers are prepared to help you through every step of the legal process, pursuing maximum compensation for medical bills, lost wages and other damages.
+Our Sacramento car accident lawyers at Arnold Law Firm Accident & Injury Attorneys are prepared to help you through every step of the legal process, pursuing maximum compensation for medical bills, lost wages and other damages.
 The consultation is free and there are no fees while we work on your claim.

 Below, we discuss some of the factors that should be considered when determining liability for these types of collisions.